"Something special happens to every player there, every year."

 • • •

-EQUIPMENT NOTES FROM THE TOUR: Adam played the new Titleist 913D3 driver for the first time in competition this week after switching from the Titleist 910D3.
-His new 913D3 9.5º driver has an A-1 (neutral) SureFit Tour Hosel setting with a Graphite Design Tour AD DI 8, X flex graphite shaft at 44.75".
+EQUIPMENT NOTES FROM THE TOUR: Scott played the new Titleist 913D3 driver for the first time in competition this week.
+He switched from the Titleist 910D3 driver and all of his specifications remained the same.
+Scott stayed with 9.5º of loft, an A-1 (neutral) SureFit Tour Hosel setting and Graphite Design Tour AD DI 8, X flex graphite shaft.
 Adam worked with Titleist Tour Representative Chris Tuten on the Wednesday of the Tampa Bay Championship to dial in a precision fit.
 Adam did not put the 913D3 driver into play in Tampa, preferring to work with it during his preparation weeks leading up to the Masters.
 Adam came to Augusta ready to put it in play and was extremely confident in his performance with it following several practice rounds.
-Scott cited that he was getting a higher ball flight without increased spin for longer carry distance with the new driver - which would be beneficial to him at Augusta National and going forward.
+Scott cited that he was getting a higher, longer ball flight with the new driver which would be beneficial to him at Augusta National and going forward.

 • • •